surabax/Minerva/README.md

 The implementation is far from being complete right now, you can see the supported subset of the language in [the tests suite](https://github.com/surabax/Minerva/blob/master/tests.lisp).

-Minerva wasn't tested on operating systems other than Windows and Linux, and on Common Lisp implementations other than SBCL yet.
+Minerva was tested on SBCL under Windows and Linux, other CL implementations and operating systems may or may not work.

 ## Install
 The runtime is written in C, and the compiler depends on GNU as and ld to produce executables from emitted assembly code, so you will need to **install either MinGW on Windows or gcc-multilib on Linux.**